-At Shaun Lee, DDS, our goal is always to help patients keep their smiles whole and healthy for life, and one way we achieve this goal is to prevent major oral health issues by scheduling preventive dentistry exams every six months.
+At SL Implant & General Dentistry of Auburn, our goal is always to help patients keep their smiles whole and healthy for life, and one way we achieve this goal is to prevent major oral health issues by scheduling preventive dentistry exams every six months.
 During these dental checkups, our hygienists remove plaque and tartar buildup, and the dentist carefully examines patients’ smiles screening for signs of common oral health issues.
 Before you leave, we’ll create an ongoing dental care plan to help you keep your smile healthy.

 Plaque that is not removed by brushing and cleaning between your teeth can eventually harden into a rough substance called tartar (or calculus).
 Tartar collects along your gum line and can lead to gum disease.
 Once tartar forms, only your dentist can remove it.